-- (a) Payment at time and one-half (1 1⁄2) the employee's regular rate of pay when the number of hours actually worked during the workweek is at least forty (40), and payment at the employee's straight time base rate of pay when the number of hours actually worked during the workweek is less than forty (40); or - (b) During the term of this Agreement, at the employee's option, compensatory leave equal to one and one-half (1 1⁄2) times the number of overtime hours worked when the hours actually worked during the workweek are at least forty (40), and compensatory leave equal to the number of overtime hours worked when the hours actually worked during the workweek are less than forty (40) will be granted in lieu of payment.
+- (1) Payment at time and one-half (1 1/2) the employee's regular rate of pay when the number of hours actually worked during the workweek is at least forty (40), and payment at the employee's straight time base rate of pay when the number of hours actually worked during the workweek is less than forty (40); or - (2) During the term of this Agreement, at the employee's option, compensatory leave equal to one and one-half (1 1/2) times the number of overtime hours worked when the hours actually worked during the workweek are at least forty (40), and compensatory leave equal to the number of overtime hours worked when the hours actually worked during the workweek are less than forty (40) will be granted in lieu of payment.
+The amount of compensatory leave accrued shall not exceed eighty (80) hours.
+All overtime hours which would result in a compensatory leave balance in excess of eighty (80) hours must be paid according to the provisions of Section 6.2 (1) above.

-(2) Lieutenants